How to Import Students in UDISE Plus 2026-27 β Drop Box Method, File Format & Every Error Fixed

 A partial import β where 80 out of 100 rows succeed and 20 fail β is common on the first bulk import attempt.
 The UDISE Plus SDMS Drop Box generates an error report for the failed rows.
 Here is the correct workflow for handling partial imports without creating duplicates:

 - Download the error report immediately after the import result screen appears.
 This report lists each failed row with its error reason.
-If you navigate away without downloading it, you will need to redo your analysis manually.
+If you navigate away without downloading it, you must redo your analysis manually.

 - Do not re-upload the entire original file.
-The 80 students who were successfully imported are already in SDMS.
-Uploading the full file again will create duplicate records for those 80, causing "Duplicate Admission Number" errors for all of them β and the 20 genuinely failed rows will still fail for their original reasons.
+The portal has already imported the 80 successful students into SDMS.
+If you upload the full file again, you will create duplicate records for those 80, which causes "Duplicate Admission Number" errors for all of them β and the 20 genuinely failed rows will still fail for their original reasons.

 - Create a new import file with only the failed rows.
 Copy only the 20 failed student rows into a fresh template download.
-Fix the errors identified in the error report (Age Matrix, wrong format, duplicate Aadhaar, etc.) for each row.
+Fix the errors that the error report identifies (Age Matrix, wrong format, duplicate Aadhaar, etc.) for each row.

 - For Age Matrix failures on over-age students β remove those rows from the re-upload file.
-Add those students manually through individual SDMS entry where the over-age override is available.
+Add those students manually through individual SDMS entry where the portal makes the over-age override available.

-- After all imports are complete, go to the class-wise student list and do a headcount: SDMS total per class should match your school admission register per class.
-Only proceed to EP and SF data entry after this count is verified.
+- After you complete all imports, go to the class-wise student list and do a headcount: the SDMS total per class should match your school admission register per class.
+Only proceed to EP and SF data entry after you verify this count.

 β Frequently Asked Questions (FAQs)